 Phone: (310) 338-1741Email: email@example.comOffice: University Hall 4136

-Jennifer M. Ramos is Assistant Professor of Political Science at Loyola Marymount University.
+Jennifer M. Ramos is Associate Professor of Political Science at Loyola Marymount University.
 Her research focuses on understanding the causes and consequences of political change, with an emphasis on the role of ideas, norms, and identity.
 In addition, she specializes in US public opinion and foreign policy.
 Her current research interests include religion and foreign policy preferences, drone warfare, and the preventive use of force.
 She co-organized a conference held in April 2014 at LMU on Preventive Force: Target Killings and Technology.